 As you put on your headlamp and enter the cave, you will notice that the bright lights of popular contention have blinded you to what’s really going on.
 As a people, we have talked religion and law (church and state) in a superficial way, and we have missed the real issues behind the visible conflicts.

 So get comfortable, have your emergency food ready at hand, grab your flashlight, and we’ll take a walk in the physical world of natural rights.

 I thank my mother for her insistence that: “You can do anything you want to do in this world, sonny.”
 She said it so often I must have needed it.
 Anyway, it took, and now you are reading one of the things I want to do in this world.

 I want to thank my father who loved honor, work and truth above all else; who taught me to look for answers instead of excuses and gave me a name to honor and build.

 And I want to thank all the teachers whose hours of toil and service left their marks on my soul and showed me the value of hard work and the reward of careful thought.

 I want to thank all the heroes of the great American experiment whose blood washed out the evils of selfish and conspiring men.
 From the least to the greatest of them, their sacrifice shall not have been in vain so long as I have breath to thank them.

-And last and most, I want to thank my beloved eternal companion whose patience and encouragement have filled my life with inexpressible joy.
+And the most important person: I want to thank my beloved eternal companion whose patience and encouragement have filled my life with inexpressible joy.
 She is the best thing that ever happened to me.
+And besides that, she spent many hours proof reading, reviewing, critiquing, advising, and discussing my sometimes obtuse viewpoints on things.
+She is actually a co-author.